-We also have a team of experienced coaches who can help you along the way because doing something new can sometimes be difficult.
+We also have a team of experienced coaches, supervised by doctors, who can help you along the way because doing something new can sometimes be difficult.

 Don't get down on yourself if it is hard at first, just use the support team's help at any time.